 Society and Coming Out Issues for Asian Pacific Americans

-The lack of Asian Pacific American visibility within the LGBT community can also create challenges.
+The lack of Asian Pacific American visibility within the LGBTQ community can also create challenges.

 “When I open a gay magazine or watch gay news shows, all I see depicted are gay white men,” said Edward Kai Chiu of Gay Asian Pacific Support Network (GAPSN).
 “If I wasn’t living in West Hollywood and exposed to other gay Asians, I would question if gay Asians even existed!”

-An absence of positive images of LGBT Asian Pacific Americans in entertainment and media can also make acknowledging one’s orientation or gender identity more difficult.
+An absence of positive images of LGBTQ Asian Pacific Americans in entertainment and media can also make acknowledging one’s orientation or gender identity more difficult.